georgejieh/EmergenWorld/README.md

 > - Absence of complete magical knowledge
 > - Mental defense mechanisms against consciousness transformation
 >
-> *Perhaps one in ten thousand individuals may reach the Seventh Sphere, and many settlements will never know such a being among them.
-Their rarity makes them objects of legend and reverence, though their perspective often renders them somewhat detached from conventional society.*
+> *Perhaps one in ten thousand non-gifted individuals may reach the Seventh Sphere, while most gifted individuals who discover their abilities and receive proper training will naturally progress to this level.
+Even so, many settlements will never know such a being among them, as their rarity makes them objects of legend and reverence, though their perspective often renders them somewhat detached from conventional society.*
 >
 > ---
 >